 • 1 teaspoon kosher salt

-• 113 grams (1/2 cup, 120 ml) canola oil (any liquid fat will work: vegetable oil, melted coconut oil, melted butter, melted lard)
+• 113 grams (½ cup, 120 milliliters) canola oil, (any liquid fat will work: vegetable oil, melted coconut oil, melted butter, or melted lard)

 Instructions

-2. Add the milk, oil, and eggs into the bowl of the dry ingredients.
-Use a spoon or a rubber spatula to mix all of the ingredients together until combined.
+2. Add the milk (397 grams/ 1 ¾ cups), oil (113 grams/ ½ cup), and eggs (2 large) into the bowl with the dry ingredients.
+Use a large spoon or a rubber spatula to mix all of the ingredients together until combined.
 Do not over-mix your batter.

 3. If you are adding any additional flavorings, extracts, or mix-ins directly into the batter, you can stir them in at this point.